BatuhanYigit/BatuhanYigit/README.md

 ## Hi there, my name is Batuhan 👋
 I'm Batuhan from Turkey, and I'm a Junior Web Developer at Turkey Tourism Promotion And Development Agency (TGA).
-Technical Support Specialist.
+Junior Backend Developer.
 I really enjoy learning new things, do something interesting, so on.
 You see, I'm a fresh developer.🤡

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=batuhanyigit&label=Profile%20views&color=0e75b6&style=flat" alt="batuhanyigit" /> </p>